Spread the word!!!

 In a clip from the October 7, 2013 Late Night with David Letterman show, Actor/Director Tom Hanks describes the "Show Business Racket" about actors and acting.
 He is talking about the "non-actors" who played the Somali Pirates in his movie, "Captain Phillips". (this has been done many times, in many hollywood films, sometimes with great success)

-As an indie actor, you will most likely not be doing "Shakespeare", or be asked to "cry on demand", or stretch your personal abilities and talents too far.
+• To wit: As an indie actor, you will most likely not be doing "Shakespeare", or be asked to "cry on demand", or stretch your personal abilities and talents too far.
+This makes it possible to perform to at least a reasonably acceptable level, if not better than that with a little help from the filmmakers and some work and commitment on the "non-actor's" part.

 Here's an (indie) Acting Secret: Most actors "play themselves in the role", and then tweak their performance as needed, and requested.
-And everyone can (and does, already) do that. (many "moviestars" do this, and 'discovered' first-time actors)
+And everyone can (and does, already) do that. (many "moviestars" do this, and 'discovered' first-time actors, and celebrities, models and singers and other performers who get into acting)

 In a very-small-budget indie film, if the role is particularly 'difficult', then an actor with more ability, talent, and/or experience will probably be cast — that may, or may not, be you.
 Sometimes we don't even know that we are good at something until we try it.
 Sometimes we don't know that we like, or love, something until we try it.